veyorokon/a3/README.md

     👋 Join our <a href="https://discord.gg/PwM6NYtccQ" target="_blank"><strong>Discord</strong></a>
 </p>

-This repo, named **SkyReels-A2**, contains the official PyTorch implementation of our paper [SkyReels-A2: Compose Anything in Videos](https://arxiv.org).
+This repo, named **SkyReels-A2**, contains the official PyTorch implementation of our paper [SkyReels-A2: Compose Anything in Video Diffusion Transformers](https://arxiv.org).

 ## 🎉 News